 Icel Technik Santoku – precise cutting in Japanese style

-The Icel Technik Santoku chef's knife, measuring 18 cm, combines Japanese-inspired design with durable quality.
-With a 180 mm long stainless steel blade and a hardness of 56 HRC, this versatile knife offers you precise control when preparing meat, fish, and vegetables.
+The Icel Technik Santoku chef's knife at 18 cm combines Japanese-inspired design with lasting quality.
+With a 180 mm blade in stainless steel and a hardness of 56 HRC, this versatile knife gives you precise control when preparing meat, fish and vegetables alike.

-Ideal for professional kitchens and culinary enthusiasts who value sharpness and balance in their kitchen tools.
+Ideal for professional kitchens and food enthusiasts who value sharpness and balance in their kitchen tools.

 Precision and durability in every detail

-The wide blade of this Santoku knife provides optimal control for slicing, dicing, or chopping.
-The knife's stainless steel blade with a hardness of 56 HRC ensures it stays sharp for a long time, even with daily use.
-The hand-ground edge delivers a sharpness that cleanly cuts through ingredients without crushing them, preserving both flavor and texture in your dishes.
+The wide blade of this Santoku knife gives you optimal control when slicing, dicing or chopping.
+The stainless steel blade with a hardness of 56 HRC ensures the knife stays sharp for a long time, even with daily use.
+The hand-honed edge cuts cleanly through ingredients without crushing them, preserving both flavour and texture in your dishes.

 Comfort and safety in the kitchen

-The ergonomic handle made of black polyoxymethylene (POM) offers a secure grip, even with wet hands.
-The stainless steel rivets ensure that the handle remains securely attached to the blade, minimizing the risk of accidents during use.
-Weighing only 150 grams, the knife feels comfortable in hand and reduces fatigue during extended use, allowing you to focus entirely on your cooking.
+The ergonomic handle in black Polyoxymethylene (POM) provides a secure grip, even with wet hands.
+The stainless steel rivets ensure the handle remains firmly attached to the blade, minimising the risk of accidents during use.
+Weighing just 150 grams, the knife sits comfortably in the hand and reduces fatigue during extended use, allowing you to concentrate fully on your cooking.

 Technical specifications and maintenance

-This Icel Technik Santoku is made from stainless plate steel with a blade length of 180 mm.
-To maintain the knife's quality and sharpness, it is recommended to wash it by hand and dry it thoroughly after use.
+This Icel Technik Santoku is made from stainless sheet steel with a blade length of 180 mm.
+To preserve the knife's quality and sharpness, hand washing and thorough drying after use is recommended.
 The knife is not dishwasher safe, as high temperatures and aggressive cleaning agents can damage both the edge and the handle.

 - A versatile Japanese-inspired chef's knife with optimal sharpness